Impact of cavity geometry on microlaser dynamics

 Apart from the structure size of lasing modes, spatial localization of the modes can also promote the nonlinear processes in the gain medium.
-The cavities with WGMs like \Lim or ellipse feature high local optical intensities, and this may facilitate the self-focusing effect and result in stronger output intensity pulsations.
-Even though comprehensive simulations with a detailed model of semiconductor carrier dynamics for asymmetric cavities are desirable to obtain a full understanding, our analysis of experiments and passive cavity modes already yields important insights into the relation between the spatial structure of cavity modes and nonlinear lasing dynamics.
+Cavities with WGMs like \Lim or ellipse feature high local optical intensities, and this may facilitate the self-focusing effect and result in stronger output intensity pulsations.
+Even though simulations with a detailed model of semiconductor carrier dynamics for asymmetric cavities are desirable for a full understanding, our analysis of experiments and passive cavity modes already yields important insights into the relation between the spatial structure of cavity modes and nonlinear lasing dynamics.

 To conclude, we establish the resonator geometry as a powerful design parameter to control the spatio-temporal dynamics of semiconductor microlasers.
-We find that the lasing dynamics is related to the local directionality of wave propagation, which directly corresponds to the ray dynamics.
-Our findings will eventually allow us to engineer the lasing dynamics by designing the cavity shape based on ray-dynamical principles.
-In contrast to the design of chaotic lasers by tailoring temporal oscillation frequencies in microlasers~\cite{li2022random,Ma2022a}, our approach is based on tailoring the spatial frequencies, which provides a huge and unexplored parameter space.
-From a practical point of view, our method of customizing the cavity shape enables compact devices that can be readily integrated on-chip, in contrast to optical injection and time-delayed feedback techniques~\cite{OhtsuboBook2013, Soriano2013, Sciamanna2015}.
-Potential applications are the development of broad-area lasers with stable dynamics for high-power applications as well as compact lasers for chaos-based applications~\cite{Qi2011, Sciamanna2015}.
-Furthermore, the principle of controlling the nonlinear dynamics of the system via its geometry can also find application in other types of lasers such as broad-area VCSELs~\cite{Brejnak2021, bittner2022complex, alkhazragi2023modifying} or random lasers~\cite{bittner2019random}, as well as in other nonlinear dynamic systems in aerodynamics, fluid dynamics, and plasma physics.
+The lasing dynamics is related to the local directionality of wave propagation, which directly corresponds to the ray dynamics.
+Our findings enable us to engineer the lasing dynamics by designing the cavity shape based on ray-dynamical principles.
+In contrast to the design of chaotic microlasers by tailoring temporal oscillation frequencies~\cite{li2022random,Ma2022a}, our approach is based on tailoring the spatial frequencies of lasing modes, which provides a huge and unexplored parameter space.
+From a practical perspective, customizing the cavity shape enables compact devices to be easily integrated on-chip, in contrast to optical injection and time-delayed feedback~\cite{OhtsuboBook2013, Soriano2013, Sciamanna2015}.
+Potential applications are the development of high-power broad-area lasers with stable dynamics and compact lasers for chaos-based applications~\cite{Qi2011,Sciamanna2015}.
+Furthermore, the principle of controlling the nonlinear dynamics via its geometry can also find application in other types of lasers such as broad-area vertical-cavity surface-emitting lasers~\cite{Brejnak2021, bittner2022complex, alkhazragi2023modifying} or random lasers~\cite{bittner2019random}, as well as in other nonlinear dynamic systems in aerodynamics, fluid dynamics, and plasma physics.